SECURITIES PURCHASE AGREEMENT

 3.1 Representation and Warranties.
 Company (which for purposes of this Section 3 means the Company and all of its Subsidiaries), represents and warrants to the Purchaser that on the Closing Date:

 (a) Transaction Subsidiaries.
-The Company owns, directly or indirectly, all of the Membership Units of each Transaction Subsidiary free and clear of any Liens, other than Permitted Liens, and all of the issued and outstanding membership units of each Transaction Subsidiary are validly issued and are fully paid, non-assessable and free of preemptive and similar rights to subscribe for or purchase securities.
+The Company owns, directly or indirectly, the Membership Units of each Transaction Subsidiary (75% of Elysium Energy Holdings, LLC) free and clear of any Liens, other than Permitted Liens, and all of the issued and outstanding membership units of each Transaction Subsidiary are validly issued and are fully paid, non-assessable and free of preemptive and similar rights to subscribe for or purchase securities.

 (b) Organization, Etc. Each of the Company and the Transaction Subsidiaries are duly organized, validly existing and in good standing under the laws of the state of their respective organization and are duly qualified and in good standing or has applied for qualification as a foreign corporation authorized to do business in each jurisdiction where, because of the nature of its activities or properties, such qualification is required except where the failure to be so qualified would not reasonably be expected to have a Material Adverse Effect.